Haridwar ‘dharam sansad’: Hate speech is spoiling the atmosphere of the country, says SC

 The court made the remark while hearing a bail petition filed by former Shia Waqf Board chief Jitendra Narayan Tyagi, who had converted to Hinduism and changed his name from Wasim Rizvi.

-Tyagi was the first person to be arrested in connection to the Haridwar hate speech case on January 13.
+Tyagi is among more than 10 people named in the first information reports lodged in connection to the Haridwar hate speech case on January 13, according to The Wire.
+He was arrested on January 14.
 He had approached the Supreme Court after his bail plea was dismissed by the Uttarakhand High Court in March.

 The case pertains to a “dharam sansad”, or religious parliament, held in Haridwar between December 17 and December 19, during which Hindutva supremacists had called upon Hindus to buy weapons to commit genocide against Muslims.